-Due to expectations that the federal funds rate will remain the same, consumers are seeing marginally lower rates in a wide range of financial products, including mortgages and loans—deposit account rates have largely remained stationary.
+Due to expectations that the federal funds rate will remain the same, consumers are seeing marginally lower rates in a wide range of financial products, including mortgages, loans, and consumer deposit accounts.
 Lastly, the battle for consumer and business deposits to fortify their balance sheet remains intense as regional banks lose deposit share and online banks gain deposit share.
 Below is a table of current average, low, and high savings, money market, and interest checking APYs.

 Typical Bank Fees

 When opening an account, you should always take notice of the bank's service fees.
 The most common charges include monthly maintenance, ATM withdrawals, wire transfers and overdrafts.
 Such fees earn banks billions of dollars in annual revenue.

 Standard Account Fees at 10 Largest U.S. Banks

 Large banks provide a wide range of products and services for people of all financial situations.
 As a result, there are several tiers of bank accounts with different features, benefits and fees.
 For example, some higher tier checking accounts offer benefits like waived ATM fees, product discounts and the potential to earn interest, but charge higher monthly fees that have higher waiver requirements.
 The monthly fee and waiver requirements vary from bank to bank and state to state.